-Go to the Google Apps Admin console and under ‘Apps’, ‘G Suite Apps’, ‘Settings for Gmail’, ‘User Settings’, check if the email delegation box is allowed for your domain.
+Go to the Google Admin Console and select ‘Apps’ – ‘G Suite Apps’ – ‘Settings for Gmail‘ – ‘User Settings‘ check if the Mail Delegation box is ticked off and allowed for your domain.

 Now launch GAT+ and enter the User Audit section.

 When the menu appears, enter the user who will gain access.
-And enter the number of hours for which this delegation and when it expires it will remove this delegation automatically.
+Then enter the number of hours for which this delegation to be valid.
+When the time expires the delegation will be removed automatically.